 - A. Government entities are allowed one pole sign per site in order to provide information to the public.
 The size of such sign shall not exceed 40 square feet.
-The minimum height of such sign shall be 12 feet from the crown of the street to the bottom of the sign and the maximum height 25 feet from the crown of the road to the top of the sign.
-Public schools are exempt from the area requirements, but are subject to the height requirements set forth herein.
+The minimum height of such sign shall be 12 feet and the maximum height 25 feet from the crown of the road to the bottom of the sign.
 The location of such sign, sign materials, and required landscaping shall be determined by the Development and Review Committee (DRC).
 Any entity dissatisfied with the DRC determination may appeal, within 7 days of the DRC decision, to the City Council.
 The Council may affirm or modify the decision of DRC, which decision shall be final and non-appealable.
 (Ord.
-No. 8-06-08-B) - B. Free standing signs for individual businesses shall meet these guidelines: - 1.
-Monument signs are the only free standing signs allowed in the C-2 and I-1 zones.
-Monument signs shall be no more than four feet in height, but may be placed on a two foot high landscaped berm.
-The maximum square footage shall be forty-eight square feet.
+No. 9-5-01) - B. The height of all signs shall be no more than four (4) feet, except that if placed on a two (2) foot berm, or brick/concrete foundation, the height may be six (6) feet. - C. Maximum sign area for planned commercial or industrial centers up to two acres shall be 32 square feet.
+One monument sign will be permitted on a pad in a planned center.
+For centers with more acreage, the Development Review Committee may